Infinite Probabilistic Secret Sharing: Definitions

-When using a secret sharing scheme, {\it unqualified} subsets of the participants are required to have no information, or at least limited information on the secret.
-Depending on what this requirement is exactly, we distinguish several different type of schemes.
+In a secret sharing scheme unqualified subsets are required to have no, or limited information on the secret.
+Depending on how strong the security guarantee is we distinguish four scheme types.